Career - what can you do with a computer science degree?

 The Higher Learning Commission accredits Bowling Green State University [BGSU].
 The Higher Learning Commission has accredited BGSU since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012-2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Bachelor of Science in Computer Science program is accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET) since 2015 and is in good standing.
+The Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET, https://abet.org.
 ABET is a nonprofit organization that accredits higher education programs in engineering and engineering technology, applied science and computing.
 It is recognized as the worldwide leader in quality assurance for programs in those disciplines.